 Article 39 has collected a great deal of information on Medway secure training centre, a child prison run by G4S until July 2016.
 It is now run by the state.

-Article 39 believes a serious case review is necessary because allegations of mistreatment stretch back to 2003, and many organisations appear to have failed to promote and safeguard the welfare of very vulnerable children.
+Article 39 argued a serious case review was necessary because allegations of mistreatment stretch back to 2003, and many organisations appear to have failed to promote and safeguard the welfare of very vulnerable children.
 There has never been a serious case review into the systemic mistreatment of children in penal settings, though several have been undertaken following the deaths of children.
-We were therefore delighted to hear in February 2017 that such a review WILL take place.

 - READ OUR G4S MEDWAY TIMELINE